-As they say, “spring has sprung!”
-That means the birds are out chirping, summer is on its way, baby calves are on the ground and lush, green pastures ready for grazing.
-While this does paint a picturesque image, cattlemen know there’s a danger in those beautiful, green spring grasslands: a nutritional disorder known as Grass Tetany, Grass Staggers or Hypomagnesaemia.
-Grass Tetany is a deficiency of magnesium in a cow’s body that causes them to stagger, look alert and become easily excitable and often results in death.
+Baby calves are hitting the ground, and lush, green pastures ready for grazing, and grass tetany potentially.
+Cattlemen know there’s a danger in those beautiful, green spring grasslands.
+A nutritional disorder known as Grass Tetany, Grass Staggers or Hypomagnesaemia.
+Grass Tetany is a deficiency of magnesium that causes them to stagger, look alert and become easily excitable and often results in death.
 Magnesium is a required mineral for beef cattle.
-It is involved in many enzyme activations and therefore important biological processes.
+It is involved in many enzyme activations.
+Therefore magnesium is important for many biological processes.
 Magnesium is particularly involved in nerve and muscle impulse transmissions.
 There are 5 risk factors for developing this deficiency:

 In soils, the fertilization protocol can greatly affect the minerals available in the grasses grown on that pasture.
 High levels of potassium, nitrogen and to a lesser extent phosphorous in the soil can interfere with a plant’s ability to absorb magnesium.
 This creates a forage that is low in magnesium and high in potassium and nitrogen.
-Therefore, it is recommended that pasture fertilization protocols be managed with the use of soil testing at Ward Laboratories Inc. to prevent over use of nitrogen, phosphorous, and potassium (NPK) fertilization.
+Therefore, it is recommended that pasture fertilization protocols be managed with the use of soil testing.
+Fertilization based on soil analysis prevents over use of nitrogen, phosphorous, and potassium (NPK) fertilization.

-Similar to over fertilization of pasture ground, over accumulation of manure from previous grazing seasons can also result in decreased magnesium in the grasses produced.
+Similar to over fertilization, over accumulation of manure from previous grazing seasons can also result in decreased magnesium in the grasses.
 Manure is going to add nitrogen, organic acids, and long chained fatty acids to the soil, which will also decrease the absorption of magnesium by growing grasses.
-Resting a pasture,that has a high manure load, can help alleviate this risk for the next grazing occurrence.
+Resting a pasture can help alleviate this risk for the next grazing occurrence.

 In conclusion, there are 5 risk factors for development of Grass Tetany: maturity of cows, fertilization protocol on pasture, manure on pasture, species of grasses and forage mineral concentrations.
 Ward Laboratories Inc. can help you manage your pasture with soil testing and your forage with feed analysis.